mantidproject/mantid/docs/source/release/v5.1.0/indirect_geometry.rst

   will now work  also for ILL fixed window scan reduced data, in which case the correction will be calculated for elastic wavelength.
 - The centre parameter has been added to delta function in the ConvFit tab of Indirect Data Analysis.
-- :ref- :ref:`IndirectILLEnergyTransfer <algm-IndirectILLEnergyTransfer>` will produce
+- :ref:`IndirectILLEnergyTransfer <algm-IndirectILLEnergyTransfer>` will produce
   energy transfer axis which takes into account that doppler channels are linear in velocity (not in time, neither energy as was assumed before).
 This will affect doppler mode QENS only.
 - Added docking and undocking to the plot window and function browser window for the fit